poemm/bigint_experiments/wasm/README.md

 # Compile

-llvm, wabt, and binaryen binaries are called in the Makefile.
-Either (i) these binaries are already visible, (ii) you update your `PATH` system variable with maths to these binaries, (iii) you manually set the paths to the binaries at the top of the Makefile, or (v) you set give these path variables as arguments to make.
+llvm, wabt, and binaryen executables are called by the Makefile.
+Either (i) these executables are already in your shell's search path, (ii) you update your `PATH` system variable with paths to these executables, (iii) you manually set the paths to the executables at the top of the Makefile, or (v) you pass these path variables as arguments to make.

-Then you can compile specific functions.
+Then you can compile specific bigint functions.

 ```
 make mul256_32bitlimbs